omogbolahan94/Snake-Game-with-Python/README.md

 This project is a python project project that uses the turtle library, with the concept of OOP and file system management.
 There are several files in the project folder.
 The project is properly modularized.

-The project is wel document with comments.
+The project is well documented with understandable comments.

 FILES:
 * data.txt: this file keeps records of the highest score for every game played.